 After 5.5 years, ‘Wonderland’ was completed in November 2014, immediately winning 2 International awards.
 The project has been recognised with features by the BBC News, Italian Vogue, Polish Harper’s Bazaar, The Huffington Post, The Guardian, Germany’s Spiegel Online, and renowned ‘Stern’ magazine to name but a few.
 It has been exhibited in solo and group shows in London, South Korea, Milan, and Amsterdam, and selected twice for the prestigious Italian Vogue ‘PhotoVogue’ annual exhibit (25 photographers chosen from 55,000) in 2012 as 2013.

 Kirsty now lives and works as a full time artist in the Surrey countryside near London, and is represented by galleries in London and the Netherlands.
-In 2013 she was made the Nikon UK Ambassador for Fine Art Photography, lecturing on the series at various photography events throughout the UK and Europe.
+She also continues her role as Nikon UK Ambassador for Fine Art Photography, lecturing on the series at various photography events throughout the UK and Europe.
 The focus for 2015 will be to finally produce the Wonderland book and exhibit the collection in a major show of all 74 photographs.

 Awards & Accolades:

 Grand Prize Winner of the Visual Storytelling, Fictional Narrative Award – LensCulture 2014

 London International Creative Competition 2014 – Award Winning Finalist – Professional Photography category